 “Regarding support channels, 8×8 technical support is available to our business customers 24 hours a day via the knowledge base, support portal, chat, and phone,” he noted.

-John also informed us that 8×8 has eight separate support centers across the globe to ensure that they can live up to the 24/7 guarantee with their “follow-the-sun” schedule of operation.
+John also informed us that 8×8 has eight separate contact centers across the globe to ensure that they can live up to the 24/7 guarantee with their “follow-the-sun” schedule of operation.

 He also noted that the company seamlessly combined voice, video, and messaging into a single platform that features mix-and-match plans to ensure customer satisfaction.
 Lastly, John closed with a reminder that 8×8 takes pride in its ownership of all the technology used on the platform.